Bar examination: Canada

 In Canada, admission to the bar is a matter of provincial or territorial jurisdiction.
 All provinces, except for Québec, follow a common law tradition.
 Lawyers in every common law province are qualified as both barristers and solicitors, and must pass a Barristers' Examination and Solicitors' Examination administered by the Law Society that governs the legal profession in their respective province or territory.
 The common law provinces all require prospective lawyers to complete a term of articles (usually 10 months) after graduation from law school during which they work under the supervision of a qualified lawyer.
 The bar exams may be taken after graduation from law school, but before the commencement of articling, or may be taken during or after articling is completed.
 Once the barristers' and solicitors' exams have been passed and the term of articles is successfully completed, students may then be called to the bar and admitted to the legal profession as lawyers (barristers and solicitors).

+China

+Chinese students seeking to become lawyers are required to pass the National Unified Legal Professional Qualification Examination, administered by the Ministry of Justice.
+This exam was created and first administered in 2018 with an annual pass rate of 10% to 15%.
+It is an updated version of the previous Chinese bar exam, administered from 2002-2017.